KISS Sorcar: A Stupidly-Simple General-Purpose and Software Engineering AI Assistant: Related Work

 \textbf{Code generation agents.} SWE-Agent~\citep{yang2024sweagent} and OpenHands~\citep{wang2024openhands} provide LLM-based agents for resolving software engineering tasks such as GitHub issues.
 Both use a single-session execution model without automatic continuation.
 Agentless~\citep{xia2024agentless} takes the opposite approach, showing that a simple two-phase localize-then-repair pipeline without autonomous agent loops can achieve competitive results on SWE-bench~\citep{jimenez2024swebench}.
 Devin~\citep{devin2024}, an industrial product marketed as ``the first AI software engineer,'' operates in a sandboxed environment with shell, browser, and editor access.
+Claude Code~\citep{claudecode2025} is Anthropic's terminal-based agentic coding tool that gives Claude direct access to a shell, file system, and development tools for multi-step engineering tasks.
+OpenAI's Codex~\citep{codex2025} is a cloud-based software engineering agent that executes coding tasks in sandboxed environments with full repository context.
 Aider~\citep{aider2023} provides a terminal-based pair programming interface with tight git integration, automatically committing each change.
 Our Relentless Agent layer addresses the single-session limitation common to most of these systems, while our worktree isolation provides stronger safety guarantees than per-change commits do.

 \textbf{ReAct and tool use.} The ReAct framework~\citep{yao2023react} interleaves reasoning and action.
 Toolformer~\citep{schick2023toolformer} teaches models to use tools via self-supervised learning.
 We use native function calling provided by modern LLM APIs rather than in-context tool descriptions, thereby reducing prompt overhead and improving reliability.